-In accordance with the reporting requirements contained in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 we set out below the Gender Pay Gap in the two reportable employing entities of Ei Group plc, as at the snapshot date of 5th April 2017.
+In accordance with the reporting requirements contained in the Equalities Act 2010 (Gender Pay Gap Information) Regulations 2017 we set out below the Gender Pay Gap in the two reportable employing entities of Ei Group plc, as at the snapshot date of 5 April 2018.

-At Ei Group plc we believe in equality and are confident that men and women are paid equally for equivalent work across the business and we have tested that principle to ensure it is so.
+At Ei Group plc we continue to believe in equality and are confident that men and women are paid equally for equivalent work across the business and we continue to test that principle to ensure it is so.

-We are committed to equal opportunities and believe that we have created an entirely non-discriminatory working environment.
+We remain committed to equal opportunities and believe that we have created an entirely non-discriminatory working environment.
 Our recruitment policy and guidance is underpinned by our vision and values and operates to ensure that all employees are recruited, developed, promoted and remunerated on the basis of their skills and job suitability.
 Internal progression is something that we are proud to champion and we continue to hold the Gold accreditation by Investors in People.
-During 2017, and continuing in 2018, we have increased the number of internal development programmes available to our people across all of our businesses to support the development of our own talent and to provide real career development and opportunities to cross over to our new business.
+During 2018, and continuing in 2019, we have increased the number of internal development programmes available to all our people and across all of our businesses to support the development of our own talent and to provide real career development and opportunities to cross over to our new business and or progress internally.

 Chief Executive Officer